 In May we spent a week traveling around Scotland in a campervan.
 The scenery was amazing and we drove almost 1400km.
-I did not take my bike, but after seeing how the locals drive and how the road shoulders are almost non-existent I don’t really mind.
+I did not bring along my road bike, but after seeing how the locals drive and how the road shoulders are almost non-existent I don’t really mind.

 Some of the highlights of our trip: